SoftwareAG/c8y-docs/content/device-tutorials/network-router-bundle/interaction.md

 ### <a name="manage"></a> Managing software and firmware

 The installed software and firmware on the router can be remotely managed using the standard software and firmware management feature from Cumulocity IoT.
-For details, see [Device management > Managing device data](/users-guide/device-management/#managing-device-data) in the User guide.
+For details, see [Device Management > Managing device data](/users-guide/device-management/#managing-device-data) in the User guide.

 Software packages need to be in [ipkg](http://en.wikipedia.org/wiki/Ipkg) format and follow the naming convention *&#60;package&#62;&#95;&#60;version&#62;&#95;&#60;arch&#62;.ipk*.
 Version numbers including letters are not supported.
 All package management methods (install, upgrade, downgrade, removal) are supported through the router’s package manager.
 If software packages have dependencies, make sure to install these first.